KEP-5547: Integrate Workload APIs with Job Controller

 ML Training Job with Gang Scheduling

 As a machine learning engineer, I want to run a distributed training job with 8 workers that must all be scheduled together.
-If only 7 workers can be scheduled, I don’t want any pods to start because partial training would waste resources.
+I set spec.scheduling.policy.gang on the Job (optionally with a topology constraint to co-locate the workers), so that if only 7 workers can be scheduled, no pods start and no resources are wasted.
+I do not have to set parallelism and completions in a specific way to “qualify” for gang scheduling; I declare my intent explicitly.

 Notes/Constraints/Caveats